 We may refer your matter to another agency to investigate

 As we must prioritise the most serious and systemic improper conduct, we may refer your matter to another agency to investigate if it does not fall within our jurisdiction or whether it is more appropriately dealt with by another organisation.
-The referral may be directed to any agency deemed by the ICAC to be appropriate.
-This includes, for example:
+The referral may be directed to any agency deemed by the Commissioner to be appropriate.
+This includes:

 - NT Government agencies;

 - law enforcement agencies;

-- agencies of other jurisdictions that have similar functions (e.g. an interstate ICAC-equivalent)
+- agencies of other jurisdictions that have similar functions (eg an interstate ICAC-equivalent); or

-- an entity that regulates or has oversight of a profession, trade, occupation or group or a type of organisation such as corporations or incorporated corporations.
+- an entity that regulates or has oversight of a profession, trade, occupation or group or a type of organisation such as incorporated and unincorporated corporations.

 We may refer your matter to more than one agency, or different parts of the same matter to different agencies.
 We may choose to consult with an agency in deciding whether or not to make a referral.

-In referring a matter for investigation, the ICAC has discretion as to what information is included in that referral.
+In referring a matter to another organisation for investigation, the ICAC has discretion in respect of what information is included in that referral.
 The ICAC is under no obligation to disclose the original source of information.

-We cannot give directions to independent entities other than the Speaker or Deputy Speaker (such as the Ombudsman), but we may require them to report back on the actions taken regarding the referral and the outcome of those actions.
-Those receiving referrals are not obliged to comply with directions if they are beyond the power or incompatible with its functions.
+We cannot give directions to independent entities such as the Ombudsman, other than the Speaker or Deputy Speaker of the Legislative Assembly.
+However, we may require them to report back on actions taken arising from the referral and the outcome of those actions.
+Those receiving referrals are not obliged to comply with directions if they are incompatible with its functions.

-In specified circumstances, and by agreement, we may conduct joint investigations in conjunction with another agency.
+In specified circumstances, and by agreement, we may conduct joint investigations with another agency.